-Risk assessment

-As a general rule, risk assessment refers to the level of anticipated risk involved with any vehicle pullover based on the officer's perception of danger due to a suspect's conduct, or advance knowledge.
-This knowledge may come from sources such as, but not limited to:

-- that officer's personal observations, - information from dispatch, - information obtained by running the vehicle's license plate, - number of occupants in the vehicle, - availability of assistance/back up units, or - other means the officer may reasonably rely upon, e.g., crime broadcasts, criminal information bulletins, hot sheets, attempts to locate (ATLs), personal crime notes.

-Categories of vehicle pullovers

-Vehicle pullovers can also be generally divided into three basic categories based on the degree of risk anticipated.

-- Traffic enforcement pullovers

-- Investigative pullovers

-- High-risk pullovers

-Individual departments may describe the types of vehicle pullovers differently.
-Some agencies may use terms such as "car stop," "traffic stop" or "vehicle stop" interchangeably with the term "vehicle pullover."
+Risk assessment As a general rule, risk assessment refers to the level of anticipated risk involved with any vehicle pullover based on the peace officer's perception of danger due to a suspect's conduct, or advance knowledge.
+This knowledge may come from sources such as, but not limited to: That peace officer's personal observations, information from dispatch, information obtained by running the vehicle's license plate, number of occupants in the vehicle, availability of assistance/back up units, or other means the peace officer may reasonably rely upon, e.g., crime broadcasts, criminal information bulletins, hot sheets, attempts to locate (ATLs), personal crime notes.
+Categories of vehicle pullovers Vehicle pullovers can also be generally divided into three basic categories based on the degree of risk anticipated.Traffic enforcement pullovers Investigative pullovers High-risk pullovers NOTE: Individual departments may describe the types of vehicle pullovers differently.
+Some agencies may use terms such as "car stop," "traffic stop" or "vehicle stop" interchangeably with the term "vehicle pullover." r are generally made because a patrol officer has Examples Traffic enforcement pullovers reason to believe the driver has committed a traffic infraction. no objective reason to believe that the vehicle's occupants represent an unusual risk. an expectation that the pullover would result in a citation. • Pulling over a vehicle after witnessing the driver's failure to stop at a stop sign Investigative pullovers an expectation that the pullover involves less risk than a "highrisk" pullover, but more than a traffic enforcement pullover. reason to believe that one or more of the vehicle's occupants has engaged, or is about to engage, in criminal activity. an expectation that the pullover would involve an investigation that might lead to a custodial arrest for a violation of the Vehicle Code, the Penal Code an expectation that the pullover would involve an investigation that might lead to a custodial arrest for a violation of the Vehicle Code, the Penal Code Peace officer suspects drive drunk.
+Peace officer observes occursion that the pullover would involve an investigation that might lead to a custodial arrest for a violation of the Vehicle Code, the Penal Code